Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 Today, everyone is concerned about sustainability and green choices.
 Consumers increasingly choose products that have less impact on the environment.
 Moreover, when it comes to their homes, shoppers are looking for ecofriendly choices in remodeling.
 Metal roofing is a green choice for many reasons.
 Thus, homeowners are opting to install metal roofs on their homes more and more often.
 But not every roofing contractor has the knowledge and experience to install metal roofing correctly.
 When searching for metal roofs near me in North Carolina, you’ll want a skilled roofing company like Xterior LLC.

 If you’ve been shopping for a new roof, you’ve probably heard about the long life of metal roofing.
 Often, it’s the main reason a homeowner will choose metal roof panels.
 Depending on the material and installation, a metal roof can last between 40 and 100 years.
-Truly, it will be the last roof you ever buy.
+Truly, it may be the last roof you ever buy.
 How many times will you have to replace your asphalt shingle roof in that same time period?
 You can easily see how the savings stack up.

 It wasn’t that long ago when your only choice in metal roofing was bare, corrugated panels.
 Colors were a choice of gray or…gray!
 Thus, most homeowners chose asphalt shingles.
 As manufacturers improved their product with bold colors and stunning styles, homeowners began to choose metal for their roofing needs.
 And so, the market share continues to increase every year.